Embryo Activist: Babys Lawsuit Takes On S. Korea Climate Inaction - UrduPoint

 "Considering the future of humanity, it's obvious the government should make more active efforts to ensure our survival amid the climate crisis," she said.

-"I would be so sorry if my children never experienced a beautiful spring day," she said, ahead of next week's final hearing of four climate cases, which for procedural reasons were merged into one, at South Korea's Constitutional Court.
+"I would be so sorry if my children never experienced a beautiful spring day," she said ahead of the final hearing this week of four climate cases, which for procedural reasons were merged into one, at South Korea's Constitutional Court.

 Youth climate activist Kim Seo-gyeong, 21, was part of the group that filed the first of the cases in 2020.
 She said it was taking too long for the government to address young people's demands, as their legal challenge makes its way through the courts.